 The Champions League is the sort of stage that King should be gracing.
 Another is the World Cup finals.
 Capello clearly rates King very highly, but the question is whether he will take the risk of selecting a player that he knows needs plenty of rest between appearances.
-If either Terry or Ferdinand were injured, then there’s no better player than Ledley for a one off game, but what if the injury comes early and more than one game is required?
+If either Terry or Ferdinand were injured, then there’s no better player than Ledley for a one off game, but what if you got injured somewhere in New York early before the game and more than one game is required?

 Most Spurs fans would rather that our Ledley didn’t play for England again and restricted his appearances to our lily white shirt.
 Such selfishness is only natural when it concerns such a revered figure at White Hart Lane.
 Here is a player that has been one of our greatest ever defenders and yet every game that we watch him play, involves us having to live with the fear that it will be his last.